rrios006/rshell/README.md

 #Bugs
 Connectors:

-	I could not get the connectors work besides ';'
+	I could not get the connectors work besides ';'.

-	I don't have errors coming when a connector is first Error messages could use some work
+	I don't have errors coming when a connector is first.

+	';' doesn't work when echo command is the first command.

+Exit:

+	Exit only works with first command.